AnaliaRio/JS-CSS-Clock/README.md

 # JS-CSS-Clock

-This is an exercise from Wes Bos JavaScript30 course.
+This is an exercise from Wes Bos's JavaScript30 course.